ExtremeAddons/extreme_pbr_docs/docs/material_editor.rst

 This Button, in accordance with the material preview present in the :ref:`material_browser` allows you to add an effect to the material.
 This is explained well in this chapter: :ref:`fx_layer`

+By adding an Fx Layer, the addon takes the selected material and analyzes it to understand which map to use as a Mask, so the selection order is this:

+    1. **mask**
+    2. **imperfections**
+    3. **roughness**
+    4. **specular**
+    5. **occlusion**
+    6. **displace**
+    7. **metal**
+    8. **diffuse**
+    9. **alpha**

+So, in order, the addon as soon as it finds a map of those listed above, uses it as a mask to decide where to apply the effect, and where not, in fact the first maps are all in black and white, white indicates where to apply the effect, black where not to apply it, using the shades of these maps, we get an Fx Layer.
+You can also disable the mask map at a later time.

 ------------------------------------------------------------------------------------------------------------------------